-A college shall submit the items listed in this Section in a format prescribed by ICCB by July 1 of each year.and according to the schedules indicated:
+A college shall submit the items listed in this Section in a format prescribed by ICCB by July 1 of each yearand according to the schedules indicated:

-- a) Annual Facility Data and Project Updates that shall include, NASF of owned space by classroom, lab, office, study, support and special use categories. - b) Estimated Deferred Maintenance annual cost and current backlog. - c) All completed and in-progress projects using State funds. - d) All completed and in-progress projects local projects with a cost of \$250,000 or more of funds. - a) Progress reports (as of December 31) of all construction projects by January 31 of each year. - b) Course resource data (S6 and S7) showing the facilities used by a course offered for credit during the fall term within 30 days after the end of the term.
+- a) Annual facility data and project updates that shall include NASF of owned space by classroom, lab, office, study, support and special use categories.Progress reports (as of December 31) of all construction projects by January 31 of each year. - b) Estimated deferred maintenance annual cost and current backlog.Course resource data (S6 and S7) showing the facilities used by a course offered for credit during the fall term within 30 days after the end of the term.
 Facility identifiers, building identifiers, and room identifiers reported in the course resource data should match identifiers that will be reported in the F3, F6, B3, and R3 records at the end of the current fiscal year.

-- c) An inventory of its facilities and an update of this inventory annually by September 1 immediately following the end of the fiscal year.
-This facilities data (F3, F6, B3, and R3 records) shall be submitted in the format designated by ICCB and shall represent existing facilities in service at June 30 of the fiscal year just ended. - d) Course resource data (N6) for a non-credit offering (N1) showing the facilities used for each non-credit course offered during the fall term by August 15 following the end of the current fiscal year.
+- c) All completed and in-progress projects using State funds.
+An inventory of its facilities and an update of this inventory annually by September 1 immediately following the end of the fiscal year.
+This facilities data (F3, F6, B3, and R3 records) shall be submitted in the format designated by ICCB and shall represent existing facilities in service at June 30 of the fiscal year just ended. - d) All completed and in-progress local projects with a cost of \$250,000 or more.
+Course resource data (N6) for a non-credit offering (N1) showing the facilities used for each noneredit course offered during the fall term by August 15 following the end of the current fiscal year.
 Facility identifiers, building identifiers, and room identifiers reported in the N6 records should match identifiers that will be reported in the F3, F6, B3 and R3 records at the end of the current fiscal year.